 Read About Tsutsugaki Resist-Paste Dyed Textiles

 2.1 lb, 929 g

 No holes, no patches, no tears.

-Noren are traditional Japanese fabric dividers, hung between rooms, on walls, in doorways, or in windows.
-They have one or more vertical slits from the bottom to nearly the top of the fabric, allowing for easier passage or viewing.
+Noren are traditional Japanese dividers hung between rooms, on walls, or in windows and at shop entrances.
+They have one or more vertical slits from the bottom to nearly the top of the fabric, allowing for easier passage or viewing

 Fabric noren in Japan have a long history that carries forward to today.